-The Bear Creek falls is probably the most unique waterfall hike in Kelowna for this very reason — how many waterfalls do you really need to swim to in the Okanagan?
-Yeah, pretty much none.
-This is a pretty awesome summer adventure!
+The Bear Creek falls is probably the most unique Kelowna waterfall for this very reason — how many waterfalls do you really need to swim to in the Okanagan?
+Only this one which makes it a pretty awesome summer adventure!

 IMPORTANT: Do not attempt during high water, it’s very dangerous.

 Directions to Bear Creek Waterfall